Knowledge Base Question Answering by Case-based Reasoning over Subgraphs: Experiments

 We generate 1000 graphs in each of the training, validation and test sets.
 We generate 200 pattern types whose shapes are uniformly sampled from the 5 shapes shown in Figure~\ref{fig:shapes_patterns}.
 Therefore, there are around 40 examples of each pattern shape and around 5 examples of each pattern type.
 This is consistent with real-world setting where a model will encounter a reasoning pattern only very few times during training.
 For a query with a particular pattern type, other training queries with the same pattern type form its nearest neighbors.

 \textbf{Baselines.} Because of the inductive nature of this task where only new entities are seen at test time, most parametric KG reasoning algorithms \cite{bordes2013translating,yang2014embedding,sun2019rotate} will not work out of the box.
 We extend the widely used KG reasoning model --- TransE \cite{bordes2013translating} to work in the inductive setting.
 Specifically, instead of having a fixed vocabulary of entities, the objective function is computed on the dense representation obtained from the output of the GNN layers.
 This also makes the comparision with \alg fair since it also operates on the same representations albeit with a contrastive loss.
 KG completion algorithms also need a query-relation as input.
 Each pattern type for a query serves as the query relation.
-Apart from the parametric baseline, we also test another nonparametric baseline that operates on individual paths rather than subgraphs similar to the approach proposed by \citet{das2020simple} (CBR-Path in Table~\ref{tab:results_subgraph_patterns}).
-Comparing \alg to CBR will help us understand the importance of modeling subgraph patterns rather than simple chains.
+Apart from the parametric baseline, we also test a simple nonparametric approach, CBR-path in which path patterns which connect source and target entities are gathered and applied for the current query.
+Comparing \alg to CBR-path will help us understand the importance of modeling subgraph patterns rather than simple chains.

 \textbf{Does \alg have the right inductive bias?} The first research question that we try to answer is, if \alg has the right inductive bias for this task.
 We test \alg that has undergone \emph{no training}, i.e. the parameters of the GNN are randomly initialized.
 Note the model still takes as input the sparse representation of entities.
 This experiment will help us answer if the node representations actually capture the local structure around them and whether the answer node can be found by doing a search w.r.t the answer nodes in the KNN-query subgraphs.